Dreamed 1996/5/23 by Chris Wayan

 The explorers are skeptical such a thing could exist--those who haven't dozed off after their heavy dinner.
 I think "A yearly cycle, a daily cycle--British Gentleman Explorers are intermittent people themselves!
 All that roast beef..."

 That's not the shocker, though.
 He fell in love with one of the sea slugs, and lived with her!
 Moustaches quiver in revulsion, sherry is spilled!
-Compliant native wives, yes, of course... wanton black slave girls, improper but understandable... but one can go TOO native!
+Compliant colonial wives, yes, of course... wanton dark-skinned slave girls, improper but understandable... but one can go TOO native!

 But he's merely offended them, so far.
 Now he truly breaks the explorer's code: always at least lie convincingly.
 "The conches live in schools, exclusively.
 But not schools like bony fish.
 They settle exclusively in... drowned elementary schools."